In a nutshell: The Rodz API exposes three enrichment endpoints for pulling social content and job data directly from LinkedIn:

 | 500 | internal_error | Server-side issue.
 Retry after a few seconds |

 When you receive a 429 response, the Retry-After header tells you how many seconds to wait before sending another request.
-Build retry logic into your scripts to handle this gracefully.
+Build retry logic into your scripts to handle this cleanly.

 For a complete breakdown of error codes and best practices for handling them, see the API reference guide.